 As a military veteran, you must also file taxes.
-But you can take advantage of several benefits the government has made available.
-Watch this video to see what you may be eligible to receive.
+But, you can take advantage of several tax benefits the government has made available.
+Watch this video to see what tax breaks you may be eligible for.

 Hello, I’m Nick from TurboTax, with important news for military veterans.